 Accrual basis accounting is typically the preferred method, but cash basis accounting may work for very small businesses.
-Many, or all, of the products featured on this page are from our advertising ...
+Cash and accrual accounting are both methods for recording business ...

 Every business has cash going in and going out.
 This is cash flow.
 A cash flow statement accounts for the cash moving in and out of the company.
 It reflects the cash impacts of revenues, expenses, ...